-Join Christopher Schmitt for an in-depth discussion in this video Setting up an HTML5 video player, part of Responsive Media.
+Join Christopher Schmitt for an in-depth discussion in this video Setting up an HTML5 video player, part of Learning Responsive Media.

 So back in the day, putting video into a web page was all about using embed and object tags, to get Flash video into pages.
 While embedding Flash video is still an option today, native HTML5 video is growing in popularity.
 And it's not too hard to see why.
 Aside from not needing the Flash plugin to get the video into our web pages, it's straightforward to call a video file with an HTML5 element called, you guessed it, Video.
 And it's easy to provide a fallback, like a link to a video file itself in case a browser doesn't support native video.
 And native video support in browsers is fairly solid.